nhduongvn/CMSPOS-BTaggingExercise/README.md

 </p>

-Execute the shell
+Execute the shell!

 CMSSW_9_4_12 is loaded to kernal "btv-exercise"

-4. Go back to the browser and  open new notebook with kernel "btv-exercise" setup.
-This notebook will be used as bash shell to execute terminal commands in the twiki.
+4. Go back to the browser and  open a new notebook with kernel "btv-exercise" setup.
+This notebook will be used as the bash shell to execute terminal commands in the exercise Twiki.

 Follow this picture
 <p align="center">